Neoclassical economics: Neoclassical synthesis

 Many of these developments were against the backdrop of improvements in both econometrics, that is the ability to measure prices and changes in goods and services, as well as their aggregate quantities, and in the creation of macroeconomics, or the study of whole economies.
 The attempt to combine neo-classical microeconomics and Keynesian macroeconomics would lead to the neoclassical synthesis which was the dominant paradigm of economic reasoning in English-speaking countries from the 1950s till the 1970s.
 Hicks and Samuelson were for example instrumental in mainstreaming Keynesian economics.

 The dominance of Keynesian economics was upset by its inability to explain the economic crises of the 1970s- neoclassical economics emerged distinctly in macroeconomics as the new classical school, which sought to explain macroeconomic phenomenon using neoclassical microeconomics.
 It and its contemporary New Keynesian economics contributed to the new neoclassical synthesis of the 1990s, which informs much of mainstream macroeconomics today.

-Cambridge capital controversy
+Neoclassical growth and the Cambridge capital controversy

-Problems exist with making the neoclassical general equilibrium theory compatible with an economy that develops over time and includes capital goods.
-This was explored in a major debate in the 1960s—the "Cambridge capital controversy"—about the validity of neoclassical economics, with an emphasis on economic growth, capital, aggregate theory, and the marginal productivity theory of distribution.
+The Neoclassical theory of growth grew out of the work of Robert Solow and Trevor Swan in the 1950s and extended by David Cass and Tjallings Koopmans in the 1960s (with precursors in Frank Ramsey's 1928 paper).
+In their 1956 papers, Solow and Swan argued that diminishing marginal product of capital eliminated capital accumulation as a source of long run growth.
+The model would become known as the Solow-Swan model.
+Cass and Koopmans extended this work by endogenizing the savings (or investment rate) to time preference and inter temporal substitution, itself the result of diminishing marginal utility of consumption at any point in time.
+The model became known as the Neoclassical growth model and by the 1980s had become a workhorse model of macroeconomics used to analyze growth, business cycles, taxation, and financial markets.

+The Cambridge capital controversy was a major debate in the 1960s—the "Cambridge capital controversy"—about whether one could justify these assumptions, and largely centered around aggregation theory.
+Concretely, the Neoclassical growth model assumes an aggregate production function with aggregate output stemming from aggregate capital and labor, and the debate centered around whether such a mathematical assumption of aggregation could be justified.
 There were also internal attempts by neoclassical economists to extend the Arrow–Debreu model to disequilibrium investigations of stability and uniqueness.
 However, a result known as the Sonnenschein–Mantel–Debreu theorem suggests that the assumptions that must be made to ensure that equilibrium is stable and unique are quite restrictive.